drapergem/draper/README.md

 ...to create the `ArticleDecorator`.

-Generated decorators will inherit from `Draper::Decorator` unless `app/decorators/application_decorator.rb` exists.
+Generated decorators will inherit from `Draper::Decorator` unless an `ApplicationDecorator` exists.

 ### Accessing Helpers